bdeitte/ghost-on-aws/HOWTO.md

-Instructions on setting up your own website using Ghost on AWS
+Instructions on setting up your own website using Ghost, nginx, and Node 4.x on AWS

 Before you begin
 ----------------
-1. This is a horribly-rough draft.
-Still setting things up myself and iterating on it.
+1. This is a rough draft.
+As you'll see in the notes below, I'm still setting things up and iterating on the guide.
 User beware.
 PRs welcome.
-2. You should probably just use https://ghost.org/.
+2. You should probably stop reading and use https://ghost.org/ instead.
 They have good prices, it's a whole lot simpler, and then you're supporting the non-profit that works on Ghost.
 These instructions are for those with unique requirements or who like tinkering around on AWS.
 (I just happen to fall into both categories.)
 3. This is a very manual process.
 Why not Docker, Chef, or your favorite config/deploy tool?
-Perhaps later I will try something better, or at the very least I'll be adding some kind of scripting for updates.
-I first wanted to understand the basics of what's going on here.
+I might try something better, or at the very least I'll be adding some kind of scripting for updates.
+But I first wanted to get something working and understand the basics of what's going on here.
 (See the previous point about tinkering.)

 Initial Amazon setup
 ----------------
-Go through http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html.
-You can skip "Create A Virtual Private Cloud" on this page.
+If you don't have an AWS account, go through http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html.
+You can skip "Create A Virtual Private Cloud" on this page since you'll have a default VPC.

 EC2 Setup
 ----------------
 Go through http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-instance_linux.html.
 Following everything other than choosing Amazon Machine Image (step #3).
 Choose the Ubuntu Server image instead.
+You could choose the Amazon Image, but these instructions are written for Ubuntu.

 Connect to the instance
 ----------------
-Go through. http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-connect-to-instance-linux.html.
+Go through http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-connect-to-instance-linux.html.
 Follow everything except use "ubuntu" instead of "ec2-user".
 For instance, to connect on Mac or Linux, you would just do this:
 ```
 ssh -i /path/my-key-pair.pem ubuntu@public_dns_name
 ```